ClimExHandbook/ClimExHandbook/_posts/2019-11-07-optimising-the-study-design.md

 <em> </em>

 <em>Any control needed for that?</em></td>
-<td width="256">Building a fence and moving might need the agreement of the landowner.
+<td style="width: 453px;text-align: left">Building a fence and moving might need the agreement of the landowner.

 Calculate enough time and money for maintenance.